joanalnu/Genetics10/README.md

 ```python
 my_aminoacids
 ```
 If you run this code on the Jupyter Notebook, you will obtain the aminoacid sequence for the DNA string you provided.
-Now that you know about the basics of coding with ```biogen```, you can start to play with these and the other functions.
+Now that you know about the basics of coding with ```gen10```, you can start to play with these and the other functions.
 If you have further doubts or questions ask your teacher for help.

 ## Info for educators